tobealive/docs/docs/concepts/types/arrays.md

 A slice is a part of a parent array.
 Initially it refers to the elements between two indices separated by a `..` operator.
-The right-side index must be greater than or equal to the left side index.
+The right-side index must be greater than or equal to the left-side index.

 If a right-side index is absent, it is assumed to be the array length.
 If a left-side index is absent, it is assumed to be 0.